Cloudxtreme/coreOScluster/README.md

 # coreOScluster
-Docker images for deploying a pxe server that boots coreOS cluster nodes that computer for universe@home
+Docker images for deploying a pxe server that boots coreOS cluster nodes that compute for universe@home.